yuki-yano/vde-notifier/README.md

 - `--claude`: Consume Claude Code JSON piped on stdin (supports `transcript_path` to pull the latest assistant reply).
 - `--terminal <profile>`: Force a terminal profile (alacritty, wezterm, ghostty, etc.).
 - `--term-bundle-id <bundleId>`: Override the bundle identifier when auto detection is insufficient.
+- `--notifier <terminal-notifier|swiftdialog>`: Switch the notification backend.
+Defaults to `terminal-notifier`.
 - `--dry-run`: Skips sending a notification.
 Combine with `--verbose` to print the gathered tmux metadata and focus command.
 - `--verbose`: Emits JSON logs describing notify and focus stages.

+When `--notifier swiftdialog` is selected, vde-notifier sends `dialog --notification ...` with a primary action wired to the focus command.
+Clicking the notification will restore the tmux pane; SwiftDialog does not honour custom sound names in this mode.

 Environment overrides: